uio-bmi/CausalAIRR/README.md

 We assessed the performance of a predictive model (lasso-regularized logistic regression) in predicting the simulated immune signal new test data in three different scenarios: (1) where no batch effects exist in the training data (control), (2) where batch effects exist in the training data and not removed and (3) where batch effects exist in the training data and removed.
 We used k-mer frequencies and logistic regression to assess ML performance for this scenario.
 The batch effects, when present, were highly correlated with the immune signal.
 We repeated the analysis 5 times.

 The code for this scenario is available in `AIRR_experiment_3.py` and the relevant code is included in `causal_airr_scripts/experiment3/`.
-The results were deposited in Zenodo database: link.
+The results were deposited in Zenodo database: https://zenodo.org/record/7752115.

 For the transcriptomic data, we simulated RNA-seq count datasets with batch and biological effects, where both the batch and biological effects are known to influence the mean and dispersion of gene expression counts.
 The magnitude of batch effects and true biological effects for the simulations